capi-workgroup/api-evolution/guidelines.rst

    the same behavior.
 Typically, this allows better performance for C/C++.
    See `shadowing example`_.
-*  A function that uses C-specific types, such as ``PyLong_AsLongLong``, is OK if equivalent functions are provided for the preferred types.
+*  A function that uses C-specific types, such as ``PyLong_AsLongLong``, is OK if equivalent functions are provided for :ref:`the preferred types <types>`.
 *  A variadic function is OK if there's an equivalent function that takes an array.